courtney-palmer/cs480Group/PA6/README.md

 Christine Vaughan

 ## Project Description
 In Project 6, we use Assimp to load textures onto models.
+This project uses Image Magick to load textures from images.

 ## Cmake Instructions
 The building of the project is done using CMake, installation with apt-get or brew may be necessary.
 Later use with CMake and Shader files will be require the copy of a directory where those files are stored (ex. shaders).
 To do this in the ```add_custom_target``` function place